MntiKor/vtk-examples/src/WASM/1_WASM.md

 # The "View Live" option (only available for Cxx examples)

-## WebAssembly
+## What is WebAssembly ?

-WebAssembly ([WASM](https://webassembly.org/)) is a new way of running code inside a web page.
-It's a technology which allows a C/C++ code to be executed by the web browser as if it was a JS script.
+[WebAssembly](https://webassembly.org/) (WASM for short) is a technology which allows a C/C++ code to be executed by the web browser as if it was a JS script.

 It allows integration of small bits of code inside a web page, and even full size web apps that are derived from a desktop app.